plutomi/plutomi/scripts/README.md

 $ scripts/deploy/web.sh production
 ```

 This will pass `--branch=main` to the deploy script.
-Ensure that `main` is set to your production environment and everything should work.
+Ensure that `main` is set for your production environment on Cloudflare and everything should work.

 ## Adding more scripts